open-feature/js-sdk-contrib/libs/hooks/open-telemetry/README.md

 ## Usage

-OpenFeature provider various ways to register hooks.
+OpenFeature provides various ways to register hooks.
 The location that a hook is registered affects when the hook is run.
 It's recommended to register the `OpenTelemetryHook` globally in most situations but it's possible to only enable the hook on specific clients.
 You should **never** register the `OpenTelemetryHook` globally and on a client.

 More information on hooks can be found in the [OpenFeature documentation][hook-concept].